Satyexe/FullStack-Intern-Coding-Challenge-/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support

-For support, email support@storeapp.com or create an issue in the repository.
+For support, email satyamprakash4562@gmail.com or create an issue in the repository.

 ## 🔄 Version History